christophstrasen/LQR/docs/guides/advantages.md

 - alerts that should fire as soon as a pattern appears; and
 - game or app logic that should react to events, not to cron jobs.

-If you currently have many event handlers that each update their own bit of state, a mounted query lets you describe that flow once instead of spreading it across callbacks.

 ---

 ## Per‑key state that manages itself

-Many problems are “per player”, “per match”, “per device”, or “per customer”.
+Many problems are per <entity>, e.g. “per device”, or “per customer”.
 In LQR each key can behave like its own little state machine.

-One concrete example is a per‑match scoreboard:
+In the example of a scoreboard for a sports match:

 - You have one stream of player events with `matchId`, `playerId`, and `eventType`.
-- You define a query that groups by `matchId` and counts kills per player.
+- You define a query that groups by `matchId` and counts goals per player.
 - When a new `matchId` appears, LQR creates state for that match and starts tracking its players.
 - While the match runs, events for that `matchId` update only that match’s scoreboard.
 - When the match ends (for example, after a time window), the group for that `matchId` can expire and free its state.

-The query describes what should happen for one match.
+The query describes what should happen per match.
 The runtime applies that logic to all matches at once.
-You do not write thread code, locks, or lifecycle code.

 Compared to imperative code: